 Unlike some other hosted VoIP providers, OnSIP and 8x8 both provide geographically redundant servers in data centers across the continental U.S. (and in 8x8's case, they have additional data centers across the globe).
 In other words, both companies house servers and services in more than one location; that way, if there's a problem at one of the data centers, the other centers can be immediately used as backup.
 This kind of geographic redundancy allows OnSIP and 8x8 to retain enterprise-grade uptimes.

 8x8 also has business softphones available for their customers over a variety of platforms.
 Their Virtual Office app is available for iOS and Android devices and allows the user to make/receive calls, IM coworkers, listen to and delete voicemails, use a star code during a live call to switch from a desk phone to a smartphone, and more.
-8x8's Virtual Office Desktop provides voice and video calling, call recording, SMS capabilities, visual voicemail, and more all via a Mac or PC application.
+8x8's Virtual Office Desktop provides voice and video calling, call recording, instant messaging capabilities, visual voicemail, and more all via a Mac or Windows application.
 And finally, their Virtual Office Softphone offers a variety of calling abilities straight from Internet Explorer, Firefox, and Safari browsers.

 One of OnSIP's signature features, sayso is a unique web calling solution in the business VoIP market.
 Installing the sayso button on your company's website allows visitors to engage in video or voice calls with one of your staff members using only their Internet web browsers, with no downloads or plugins required.
 Your customers can choose which department they'd like to speak to and quickly start up a conversation with a representative with just a mouse click.

 OnSIP continues to offer a Bring Your Own Device (BYOD) policy and does not sell phones to customers.
 The company does offer provisioned phones through a preferred partner.
 OnSIP furthermore provides a 'boot server' to its customers that automatically configures Polycom, Panasonic, Cisco, Yealink, and Grandstream phones.
-However, customers are free to use any phone that follows the SIP RFC standards— those devices will work with the service.
-The company also maintains its own section of objective phone reviews to help users choose the best device for themselves.
+However, customers are free to use any phone that follows the SIP RFC standards—those devices will work with the service.
+The company also maintains its own section of objective phone reviews to help customers choose the best device for themselves.

 8x8 is a registered trademark of 8x8, Inc. 8x8 and its products/services are not affiliated with OnSIP or Junction Networks, Inc.